khanmtariq45/todo/README.md

         END
         ELSE
         BEGIN
-          -- Insert a new assignment if not found INSERT INTO QMS_DTL_Vessel_Assignment(Document_ID, Vessel_ID, Created_By, Date_Of_Creation, Active_Status, FileVersion)
+          -- Insert a new file assignment if not found INSERT INTO QMS_DTL_Vessel_Assignment(Document_ID, Vessel_ID, Created_By, Date_Of_Creation, Active_Status, FileVersion)
           VALUES(@DocID, @VesselID, @UserID, GETDATE(), 1, @FileVersion)
         END

-        -- Merge data in QMS_Sync_History table
+        -- Merge data in QMS_Sync_History table for files
         MERGE INTO QMS_Sync_History AS TARGET
         USING (VALUES(@DocID, @VesselID, @FileVersion, @UserID, GETDATE(), 1)) AS SOURCE (FileID, VesselID, FileVersion, Created_By, Date_Of_Creation, Active_Status)
         ON TARGET.FileID = SOURCE.FileID AND TARGET.VesselID = SOURCE.VesselID AND TARGET.FileVersion = SOURCE.FileVersion